About Rava Kesari Recipe

 - Take a Kadai and add 1 cup of suji ( or) Bombay Rava.
 Now fry the Rava till it gets golden yellow color.

-- Now take the fried suji and add slowly into boiling milk and water mixture.
+- Now take the fried suji and add slowly to the boiling milk and water mixture.
 Stir the mixture continuously while pouring suji into Kadai to avoid lumps while preparing halwa.

 - Now reduce the flame to sim, and allow Suji to cook properly.
 After suji has boiled nicely, Now add 1 1/2 cup of sugar into it and stir continuously until the sugar gets dissolved.